tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - CTLA-4 increases activation threshold of T cells (limits CD28-mediated signaling during antigen presentation to reduce immune responses to weak antigens like self/tumor antigens)
 ## The immune checkpoint receptor PD-1
  - follicular helper T cells constitutively express PD-1
- - PD-1 expressed by activated/induced T cells (TCR stimulation or cytokines like IL-2/7/15/21 or TGF-beta)
+ - PD-1 expressed by activated/induced T cells (TCR stimulation or cytokines like IL-2/7/15/21 or TGF-β)
- - IFN-gamma upregulates PD-L1/2
+ - IFN-γ upregulates PD-L1/2
 ## CTLA-4, PD-1, and their ligands in cancer
  - CTLA-4 expression on tumors associated with decreased survival in nasopharyngeal carcinoma but increased survival in NSCLC
  - CTLA-4 blockade likely mostly impacts T cell activation in draining lymph node when CTLA-4 expressing Tregs remove CD80/86 from surface of APCs (reducing their ability to stimulate tumor-specific T cells), possibly also at tumor site as exhauted CTLA-4 expressing T cells and Tregs accumulate in tumor microenvironment
  - PD-1 blockade thought to act mainly at effector stage of immune response
 ## Limitations of immune checkpoint inhibitors
- - selection for tumor cells that can evade immune system (perhaps they lose MHC class I or IFN-gamma response elements)
+ - selection for tumor cells that can evade immune system (perhaps they lose MHC class I or IFN-γ response elements)
  - ICB can induce upregulation of other inhibitory receptors
 # Antiplatelet drugs may increase the risk for checkpoint inhibitor-related pneumonitis in advanced cancer patients
  - mechanism: changed immune landscape within tumor microenvironemnt, platelets' role in circulation and immune system being disturbed